The DJR/Studio Electronics Disc Computer

 Please note: we just build a few of these at a time, and we keep a spare for emergency backup.
-As of October 2017 we have two available, with two more coming soon.
-So we will usually have units available for immediate delivery, but if you are interested in buying one please contact is a month or two in advance to confirm availability, and to help us adjust our production schedule.
+We usually have units available for immediate delivery, but if you are interested in buying one please contact us a month or two in advance to confirm availability, and to help us adjust our production schedule.

 Thanks, and if you have any questions just let us know.